bridieotoole/codewords/week_07/readme.md

 ~ discussed the SKO submission for wk 13 and checked out the syllabus

 ~ Talked about the Mark Marino book on Critical Code Studies
-  - he collaborated iwth data scientists and presented findings of climate change
+  - he collaborated with data scientists and presented findings of climate change
   - non executable code

 ~ which leads us into MORE pseudo code